April 23, 2020

 Kenyon has temporarily adjusted its operations due to the COVID-19 pandemic.
 Read more here.

-Science offers students a vibrant and challenging approach to the study of politics that focuses on analyzing current issues and debating the most profound and enduring issues of public life.
-The major combines a study of ancient and modern political philosophy with analyses of American politics, comparative politics, and international relations.
-The department pursues three basic objectives in its curriculum: to explore the nature of politics--its purposes, limitations, and significance in human life; to promote an understanding of various forms of political systems and of relations among them; and to develop a capacity for intelligent analysis and evaluation of public policies and a sensitive awareness of opposing points of view in the political debates of our time.
+Political science offers students a vibrant and challenging approach to the study of politics that focuses on analyzing current issues and debating the most profound and enduring problems of public life.
+The major combines a study of ancient and modern political philosophy with analyses of American politics, comparative politics and international relations.
+The department pursues three basic objectives in its curriculum: to explore the nature of politics — its purposes, limitations and significance in human life; to promote an understanding of various forms of political systems and of relations among them; and to develop a capacity for intelligent analysis and evaluation of public policies and a sensitive awareness of opposing points of view in the political debates of our time.

-Students who are interested in political science and wish to study abroad during their junior year are especially encouraged to take PSCI 240 (Modern Democracies) and PSCI 260 (International Relations) before going abroad.
+Students who are interested in political science and wish to study off-campus during their junior year are especially encouraged to take PSCI 240 and 260 before going abroad.

 So that students may prepare adequately for each class, assignments from the common syllabus tend to be short.
 The course is designed to develop analytical skills through careful reading and effective discussion.
 Six to eight brief analytical papers are assigned and carefully graded (for grammar and style as well as intellectual content).
 Instructors discuss the papers individually with students.
 Thus, this is also a "writing course" as well as one devoted to thinking and discussion.

 The papers typically account for 60 percent of the course grade, with the remainder dependent on class participation and the final examination.
 On the first day of class of each term, every student receives a syllabus listing the assignments by date, due dates of the short papers, examination dates and all other information that will enable the student to know what is expected in the course and when.

 The following courses are particularly recommended to sophomores, juniors and seniors who are new to the political science curriculum: